cerb/cerb.github.io/_workflows/cerb.email.auto_watcher.md

 ---
 title: Auto Watcher
 excerpt: Automatically add workers as a watcher when they reply to a ticket
+summary: This page provides detailed information about the "Auto Watcher" workflow in Cerb, which automatically adds a worker as a watcher when they reply to a ticket.
+  It includes sections on introduction, installation, usage, and reference.
+The workflow is integrated into Cerb version 11.0 and above, and can be enabled through the Cerb interface.
+The usage section explains how workers are automatically added as watchers when they reply to a ticket.
+The reference section offers guidance on creating a custom auto-watcher workflow using the provided template, with instructions on modifying the workflow identifier to suit individual needs.
+The page also includes a sample workflow script and details on the requirements and configuration for implementing the auto-watcher feature.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.email.auto_watcher/